Request a Survey

 Dry Rot is capable of spreading across the building and causing severe structural decay wherever it germinates.
 The earlier you seek professional help and assistance then the more likely you are to reduce potential rot repair costs.

-Contact your local dry rot treatment specialists on 0800 0121 437 or request a rot, woodworm and damp survey appointment online to get to the bottom of the problem.
+Contact your local dry rot treatment specialists by requesting a rot, woodworm and damp survey appointment online to get to the bottom of the problem.

 For more help and advice to identify and treat wood rot take a look at the links below.